Real Fibered Morphisms and Ulrich Sheaves: Real Varieties and Bilinear Forms

+\begin{dfn} Let $X \subset \pp^d$ be a projective $\R$-variety of dimension $k$.
+Let $\gamma \in \wedge^{k+1} \R^{d+1} \otimes \textrm{M}_n(\R)$ be a symmetric admissible determinantal representation of $X_\C$.
+As explained in Remark \ref{rem:chow} we can think of $\gamma$ as a determinantal representation of some power of the Chow form of $X$.
+Evaluating $\gamma$ at a linear space $E\in\G(d-k-1,d)$ is well defined up to a nonzero scalar factor.
+In particular, it makes sense to talk about the rank and, if $E$ is a real linear space, the signature (up to sign) of $\gamma$ at $E$.
+We say that $\gamma$ is \textit{definite at} $E$ if $E$ is a real linear space and the signature of $\gamma$ at $E$ is $n$ (or $-n$). \end{dfn}

-We have seen in the preceding section that admissible determinantal representations of a variety $X \subseteq \pp^d$ correspond to Ulrich sheaves supported on $X$.
+We have seen in the preceding section that admissible determinantal representations of a variety $X \subset \pp^d$ correspond to Ulrich sheaves supported on $X$.
 It was shown in \cite[Prop.
-3.12]{SV14} that the existence of a real symmetric admissible Livsic-type determinantal representation for $X_\C$ which is positive definite at a linear space $V$ (of correct dimension) implies that $X$ is hyperbolic with respect to $V$.
-In the following we elaborate what the properties of being real symmetric and positive definite at a certain linear space mean for the corresponding Ulrich sheaf.
-Note that given a finite flat surjective linear projection $f \colon X \to \pp^k$, we have $f^! \omega_{\pp^k} \cong \omega_X$ (this is a coherent sheaf since $X$ is Cohen-Macaulay, it is a line bundle if $X$ is Gorenstein).
-Since $f$ is finite we have for all coherent sheaves $\cH$ on $\pp^d$ that $f^! \cH = \shHom_{\cO_{\pp^k}}(f_* \cO_X, \cH)$ and in particular $f^! \cO_{\pp^k} \cong (f^* \omega_{\pp^k})^{\vee} \otimes \omega_X$.
-Let us denote by $\cG = \shHom_{\cO_X}(\cF,f^! \cO_{\pp^k})$, then by Grothendieck duality we have the isomorphism:
+3.12]{SV14} that the existence of a real symmetric admissible Livsic-type determinantal representation for $X_\C$ which is definite at a linear space $V$ (of correct dimension) implies that $X$ is hyperbolic with respect to $V$.

+In the following, we elaborate what the properties of being real symmetric and definite at a certain linear space mean for the corresponding Ulrich sheaf.
+We will use notations from the theory of Grothendieck duality in the case of finite morphisms.
+Let $f: X \to Y$ be a finite morphism of noetherian schemes.
+Let $\cG$ be a quasi-coherent sheaf on $Y$ and consider the sheaf $\shHom_{\cO_Y}(f_* \cO_X, \cG)$.
+Since this is a quasi-coherent $f_* \cO_X$-module, it corresponds to a quasi-coherent $\cO_X$-module which we will denote by $f^! \cG$.
+An introduction to the theory of Grothendieck duality in its full generality (and not just for finite morphisms) is given in \cite{AK70} or in \cite{Con00}.
+We will mostly use the notations of \cite{AK70}.
+For the reader not familiar with the ideas of Grothendieck duality we recall the following basic lemma \cite[III \S 6, Ex.
+6.10]{Har77}. \begin{lem} Let $f: X \to Y$ be a finite morphism of noetherian schemes.
+Let $\cF$ be a coherent sheaf on $X$ and $\cG$ be a quasi-coherent sheaf on $Y$.
+There is a natural isomorphism